Package 'BIOMASS'

 Description

-After applying the divide_plot() function, this function summarises with any defined function the desired tree metric by sub-plot and displays the plot representation.
+After applying the divide_plot() function, this function summarises with any defined function the desired tree metric (including AGB simulations calculated by the AGBmonteCarlo() function) by sub-plot and displays the plot representation.

 Usage